OHDSI/GIS/README.md

 # Technology

-OHDSI GIS is an R package, RShiny app, and a Postgres/PostGIS database.
+gaiaCore is an R package created by the OHDSI GIS work group.
+A Postgres/PostGIS database is used to store and maintain source records.

 # System Requirements

+To set up the backbone schema, you must have a Postgres/PostGIS database

 # Getting Started

 1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools and Java.

-2. You can install the development version of GIS from [GitHub](https://github.com/) with:
+2. You can install the development version of gaiaCore from [GitHub](https://github.com/) with:

     ``` r
     # install.packages("devtools")
-    devtools::install_github("OHDSI/GIS")
+    devtools::install_github("OHDSI/GIS/packages/gaiaCore")
     ```

 3. See the example_execution vignette for information on creating a backbone schema, loading data source and variable information, and creating indices in a Postgres/PostGIS instance.